equinor/komodo/README.md

 - `komodo-non-deployed` &mdash; Outputs the name of undeployed matrices given an installation root and a release folder
 - `komodo-transpiler` &mdash; Build release files
+- `komodo-show-version` &mdash; Return the version of a specified package in the active release

 ### Auto-formatting configuration files